cncf/wg-serverless/workflow/spec/spec.md

 </details>

-The event expression attribute is used to associate this event state with one or more trigger events.
+The condition parameter is used to associate this event state with one or more defined trigger events.

-Note that each event definition has a "transition" property, which is used to identify the state which should get triggered after this event completes.
+Upon a condition match all action groups defined are executed sequentially or in parallel depending on the actionMode parameter.

-Each event state's event definition includes one or more actions.
-Let's define these actions now:
+Upon execution of all actions the even defines a workflow state to transition to via the transition parameter.

 #### Condition Definition